takuya-o/chatgpt-mattermost-bot/README.md

 > **Note** 👀
-> - Configuration methods have changed in version 3.
+> - Configuration methods have changed in version 3 for support multiple bots
 > - After version 3.1 have backward compatibility for enviromnent variables configurations on single instance.
 > - Recommend manually rewrite environment variables into `config.yaml` for multi instance.